hhandoko/play2-scala-pdf/README.md

 ## Usage

-You can use a standard Play!
-Scala template like this one:
+You can use a standard Play Framework Scala template like this one:
 ``` html
 @(message: String)